 She has conducted research for both the Truth Justice and Reconciliation Commission of Kenya and the Open Society Justice Initiative.
 Anita is a member of the Federation of Women Lawyers in Kenya, Law Society of Kenya and the International Commission of Jurists – Kenyan Section.

 Based in Brussels, Yared is the Executive Director of the Association for Human Rights in Ethiopia (AHRE).
 He was a senior human rights investigator with the Ethiopian Human Rights Council (EHRCO), the most prominent human rights organization in Ethiopia.
 He has been forced to flee his home country, Ethiopia because of his career.
 Yared has extensive experience in human rights research and advocacy at different level that spans more than two decades.

 Based in Geneva, Clément is currently the United Nations Special Rapporteur on the rights to freedom of peaceful assembly and association.
 He is also Associate Researcher at the Geneva Academy and Senior Advisor at the International Service for Human Rights (ISHR).

 Since 2011, Clement has been an expert member of the Working Group on Human and Peoples' Rights on Extractive Industries, the Environment and Human Rights aViolations in Africa.
 He previously led ISHR’s work to support human rights defenders in states in transition and coordinated the organization’s work in Africa as African Advocacy Director.

 Clement was also Secretary General of the Togolese Coalition of Human Rights Defenders and the Amnesty International section in Togo.

-Mathilde joined Human Dignity in 2017 as a volunteer.
-She is currently Master Student in international Law at the University of Bordeaux, France.
+Karina joined Human Dignity in 2017 as a volunteer.